openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 Primitive classes may implement interfaces, and may extend certain restricted abstract classes as well as the special class `Object`.
-This means that a variable of an interface type, suitable abstract class types, or `Object` may be a reference to _either_ an identity object or an Primitive object.
+This means that a variable of an interface type, a suitable abstract class types, or `Object` may be a reference to _either_ an identity object or a primitive object.
 The JVM treats such extension as ordinary subtyping, and so references to primitive objects may be widened to references to `Object` or suitable interface or abstract class type without casting.
-Primitive classes do not have constructor methods; instead, source level constructors are translated to static factory methods with the same argument list as the declared constructor, whose name is `<new>`.
+Primitive classes do not have constructor methods; instead, source level constructors are translated to static factory methods with the same argument list as the declared constructor, with method name `<new>`.
 Unlike an `<init>` method, which must return `void`, a static factory method must return the `Q` descriptor type of the class being constructed.
 (A static factory method named `<new>` is also allowed to return `Object` or perhaps one of the